 As the crew learned how to pull together and work as a team, Dylan was forced to consider others’ viewpoints, which helped build empathy and understanding.
 But his understanding was not limited to others.
 Dylan also began to understand himself in new ways.
 He discovered that one of his biggest gifts was his influence on others.
 Often he was the one setting the emotional tone for the team; cultivating positivity; and encouraging the team through the ups and downs.
 Dylan’s newfound self-awareness has made a tremendous impact on the entire Klein family.

 “Dylan understands now that his attitude – and his actions – help set the tone for our family.
 And he’s deliberate about both” explains Klein.

 Klein endorses the Outward Bound expeditionary learning framework, and would recommend an Intercept course to other families without reservation.
 However, she is careful not to oversimplify the Outward Bound experience.

-Today, Dylan attends Carrabasset Valley Academy in Maine – a highly competitive ski academy where he participates in high-adrenaline, high-speed events like Giant Slalom and Super Giant Slalom – and regularly clocks speeds of over 113 miles per hour.
+After course, Dylan attended Carrabasset Valley Academy in Maine – a highly competitive ski academy where he participated in high-adrenaline, high-speed events like Giant Slalom and Super Giant Slalom – and regularly clocked speeds of over 113 miles per hour.
 Though hurtling down a steep, snowy slope on waxed boards at speeds over 100 miles per hour may sound terrifying to some, for Dylan, it’s ideal.
 At 113, he says, the world slows down and starts to actually make sense.